Lee Blakeley was born

 in Yorkshire and trained at the Royal Scottish Academy of Music and Drama and

 Last Season, with a new production of INTO THE WOODS, marked his fourth production in the Theatre du Chatelet's Sondheim Cycle.
-This was followed closely at the Chatelet with a major new production of Roger's and Hammerstein's THE KING AND I starring Susan Graham and Lambert Wilson.
+This was followed closely at the Chatelet with a major new production of Rodger's and Hammerstein's THE KING AND I starring Susan Graham and Lambert Wilson.
 Earlier in the season he made his debut at LA Opera directing a new production of FALSTAFF.
 He also directed IL TURCO IN ITALIA for Anger Nantes Opera, which was a co production with the Grande Theatre in Luxembourg

 In 2013 he created a new production of LA GRANDE DUCHESS DU GEROLSTEIN at Santa Fe Opera starring Susan Graham.
 Earlier in the year he returned to Paris to direct his third French premiere of a Sondheim musical at the Theatre Du Chatelet.
 This time creating a new production of SUNDAY IN THE PARK WITH GEORGE.
 The production, with new orchestrations for full orchestra was also broadcast on Mezzo TV in May 2013.

 2012 saw Lee direct a new production of THE PEARL FISHERS for the Santa Fe Opera to great acclaim.He also directed a new musical, PAT KIRKWOOD IS ANGRY, which was a great success when it played the Manchester Royal Exchange, Opera North Autumn 2012 and the St James Theatre in early 2013.

 Also in the 2012 season he created a new

 production of LES CONTES D'HOFFMAN for Canadian Opera Company and directed DEIRDRE AND ME by Rachael Halliwell, which played the Edinburgh Festival.